writethedocs/www/docs/2014/blog/announcing-conference-talks-eu.rst

 and talk about the things we learned that day.

-The party venue will be near the conference venue, so you will be on your own for dinner, but have an event to attend that evening.
+The party venue will be near the conference venue, so you can head over after dinner on Monday night.

 Buy Tickets Now
 ---------------